Front Range Fed

 Key Ingredients

-ingredients for buffalo wild wings garlic parmesan chicken pasta on countertop.
+ingredients for crockpot garlic parmesan chicken pasta.

 • Boneless, skinless chicken breast.
 I used boneless, skinless chicken breasts for this recipe, but you could easily use thigh meat instead.
-Be sure to use raw chicken for this recipe - using precoked chicken in the crockpot will dry the chicken out too much.
+Be sure to use raw chicken for this recipe - using precooked chicken in the crockpot will dry the chicken out too much.

 • Cream cheese.
 We'll be using a whole container of this, adding tons of creaminess and richness to the sauce.
 (Note - if this is too much for you, you can swap half of it for Greek yogurt or even sour cream.)